crystalice-dev/ZAIRE/S3-HUB/README.md

 | vrsion: 3.0 | </br>
 | Author: Yann Kabambi | </br>

-# Zaire SYSTEM - S2 HUB
+# Zaire SYSTEM - WALKIE - S3

 (See the README.md file in the upper level 'zaire-system' directory for more information about This whole project.)